whitneyburton/portfolios/students/1510/dan-winter/20160311-dan-winter-m3.md

 ### Your Mission

 By the end of the module, I'd like to learn the basics of Ember and build an app.
-I'd also like to come up with a sweet ass app for my personal project
+I'd also like to come up with an awesome app for my personal project.

-### Dan's Reflection

-This module was a little rough on me in my personal life.
-I did not have the time to devote to Ember but I'm pretty happy with my progress in Rails.
-On to the wonders of JavaScript next module!
-(Hopefully)

 ### End of Module Assessment

-Mavis Beacon
+Best Buy

 Assessed By: Josh